Large Scale Sculpture merges life with art

 Not to leave out my first life sized horse piece, a head that hangs on the wall.
 With its title is a spin on the old fairytale of the princess who is duped by her handmaiden, and whose talking horse gets its head cut off.
 He remains her only trusted friend even in his death:

 I hope you enjoyed this little tour.
-There’s more on the way, I am working on a large rabbit as we speak, with plans drawn on a few other large pieces.
+There’s more on the way.
 I do accept commissions and make sculptures for outdoor use as well as indoor.